ENGR 100-600 | University of Michigan

 - anticipated forward speed vs. measured forward speed recorded at MHL

-- preliminary maneuverability vs. maneuverability during inspection simulation
+- preliminary maneuverability vs. maneuverability during showcase

 - ability to go forward, backwards, left, right, up, down